Severe cases of chronic acid reflux may cause difficulty swallowing. Treatments include medication, surgery, and lifestyle changes.

-Dysphagia is a difficulty swallowing.
-This is a symptom you may experience if you’ve been diagnosed with gastroesophageal reflux disease (GERD).
+Dysphagia is when you have difficulty swallowing.
+You may experience this if you have gastroesophageal reflux disease (GERD).
 Dysphagia may occur occasionally or on a more regular basis.
-This depends on the severity of your reflux and the steps you take towards treatment.
-Causes of reflux-induced dysphagia usually relate to damage of the esophagus.
+The frequency depends on the severity of your reflux and your treatment.

-Chronic reflux of stomach acids into your esophagus can irritate your throat and sometimes cause permanent impairment, according to the Mayo Clinic.
-Scar tissue can develop in your esophagus, which may also create a narrowing of the structure.
-This is called an “esophageal stricture.”
+Chronic reflux of stomach acids into your esophagus can irritate your throat.
+In severe cases, it can cause dysphagia.
+Scar tissue can develop in your esophagus.
+The scar tissue can narrow your esophagus.
+This is known as an esophageal stricture.

 Symptoms of dysphagia vary in each person.
-You may experience problems swallowing solid foods but have no trouble with fluids.
-The reverse is true as well: swallowing liquids may become increasingly difficult, though you can manage solids without a problem.
-Some display symptoms with any ingested substance—even their own saliva.
+You may experience problems swallowing solid foods, but have no trouble with fluids.
+Some people experience the opposite and have difficulty swallowing liquids, but can manage solids without a problem.
+Some people have trouble swallowing any substance, even their own saliva.